Petko Hristov: Spezia

 After his good performance for Pro Vercelli in Serie C, on 5 July 2021 Hristov moved to Serie A team Spezia, signing a contract until 2025.
 He made his debut for the team on 13 August in a Coppa Italia match against Pordenone and compleated his Serie A debut on 23 August in a match against Cagliari.

 Venezia (loan)

 On 26 January 2023, Hristov was loaned to Venezia for the rest of the 2022–23 season.

 International career

 Youth levels

 Hristov was called up for the Bulgaria U19 team for the 2017 European Under-19 Championship qualification from 22 to 27 March 2017.
 After a draw and 2 wins the team qualified for the knockout phase which was held in July 2017.
-Petkov played in the all 3 matches from the group stage when Bulgaria were eliminated.
+Petkov played in all 3 matches from the group stage when Bulgaria were eliminated.

 On 5 September 2017, he made his debut for the Bulgaria U21 in a match against Luxembourg U21.

 Senior team

-He made his debut for Bulgaria national football team on 31 March 2021 in a World Cup qualifier against Northern Ireland.
+He made his debut for the Bulgaria national football team on 31 March 2021 in a World Cup qualifier against Northern Ireland.
 His twin brother Andrea made his debut in the same game as well.